Moose Hunters

 Moose Hunters is a 1937 American animated short film produced by Walt Disney Productions and released by United Artists.
 It was the 93rd short in the Mickey Mouse film series, and the fourth for that year.
 The cartoon stars Mickey Mouse, Donald Duck, and Goofy on a moose hunting expedition.
 It was directed by Ben Sharpsteen and features music by Paul J. Smith.
 The voice cast includes Walt Disney as Mickey, Clarence Nash as Donald, and Pinto Colvig as Goofy.

-This cartoon was released on the same year as Snow White and the Seven Dwarfs (1937).
+This cartoon was released in the same year as Snow White and the Seven Dwarfs (1937).

 Plot

 The short begins with a female moose (with blond curly hair and antlers oddly enough) wading through a lake.
 Other odd things that make this moose strange is that she sounds her mating call with a horn and her legs are strangely familiar.
 The legs' owners are Donald and Goofy, disguised in a moose costume.
 Following them is Mickey, sounding his own moose call while being disguised as a shrub on stilts.
-Goofy's call is answered by an actual moose, causing him and Donald to excitedly shout "A moose!".
+Goofy's call is answered by an actual moose, causing him and Donald to excitedly shout "A moose!"
 Mickey tells them to "do their stuff" so he can shoot the moose with his shotgun.
-So, the duo go off to track down a moose.
+The duo go off to track down a moose.

-We go back to Mickey, who is searching for a moose.
+Mickey is searching for a moose.
 He stands over a bush and sounds his call, which is answered by a large red bull moose who was hiding in the bush.
-This understandably freaks Mickey out, who drops his shotgun, which fires and breaks, briefly scaring the moose.
+This freaks Mickey out, who drops his shotgun, which fires and breaks, briefly scaring the moose.
 The antlered beast, now hungry decides to eat Mickey's disguise and takes a bite.
 The mouse, not wanting to risk being caught, takes a few steps back, but the bull follows and takes another bite, this time taking Mickey's shorts along with a mouthful of leaves.
-Of course, the mouse takes his shorts back.
+The mouse takes his shorts back.

 Meanwhile, Donald and Goofy have tracked down their quarry, a large black bull moose.
 Watching the male eat a bush full of leaves in one bite causes an jubilant Donald to add some makeup and lipstick to make the costume more attractive.
 Goofy adds in some "deer kiss" perfume to the disguise and himself and sprays a trail towards the bull, letting the wind do the rest.
 The moose, entranced by the scent follows it to the waiting "lady moose".
 A mere glance is all it takes for the rutting bull to become smitten, especially when "she" does a teasing walk for him.